Schinity/requirement-analysis/README.md

 - The interface must be **responsive**, supporting various devices including smartphones and tablets.
 - The application should support **multi-language capabilities**, including English and French.

+## ✅ Acceptance Criteria

+**Acceptance Criteria** are the specific, measurable conditions that a software feature must meet to be considered complete and acceptable by stakeholders.
+They define the boundaries of a user story or requirement and ensure that the delivered functionality aligns with business goals and user expectations.

+### 🔍 Why Acceptance Criteria Matter

+- **Clarity & Alignment**: They eliminate ambiguity by clearly stating what success looks like for a feature.
+- **Testability**: They serve as the foundation for writing test cases and validating functionality.
+- **Scope Control**: They help prevent scope creep by defining exactly what is (and isn’t) included in a feature.
+- **User-Centric Focus**: They ensure that development stays aligned with real user needs and scenarios.

+---

+### 🧾 Example: Checkout Feature – Booking Management System

+**Stanley's Story**:
+_As a registered user, I want to complete a room booking and make payment so that I can confirm my reservation._

+**Acceptance Criteria**:
+- ✅ The user must be logged in to access the checkout page.
+- ✅ The checkout page must display a summary of the selected room, dates, and total cost.
+- ✅ The user must be able to enter or select a saved payment method.
+- ✅ The system must validate payment details before processing.
+- ✅ Upon successful payment, the system must:
+  - Generate a unique booking reference number.
+  - Send a confirmation email to the user.
+  - Update room availability in the system.
+- ✅ If payment fails, the user should receive a clear error message and be prompted to retry.